farcasterxyz/protocol/docs/SPECIFICATION.md

 1. `m.signer` must be a valid Signer in the add-set of the Signer CRDT for `message.fid`

-A conflict occurs if two messages that have the same values for `m.data.fid` and `m.data.body.type`.
+A conflict occurs if two messages have the same values for `m.data.fid` and `m.data.body.type`.
 Conflicts are resolved with the following rules:

 1. If `m.data.timestamp` values are distinct, discard the message with the lower timestamp.
 2. If `m.data.timestamp` values are identical, discard the message with the lower lexicographical order.